-Figure 7 gives results of packet delivery fraction vs. number of source nodes.
+Figure 6 gives results of packet delivery fraction vs. number of source nodes.
 Line AODV-30 (resp.
 AODV-50) is for the original AODV in the case that 30% (resp.
 50%) accesses from source nodes are for the server node.
 Lines SCDSR-30 and SCDSR-50 are for the proposed approach.
-Line NC-SCDSR-50 is for SCDSR-50 with the network coding, i.e., the SCCDSR proposed in this paper.

-From Fig. 7 we know that on the one hand, SCDSR can effectively improve packet delivery fraction in the case of high resource contention.
+From Fig. 6 we know that the proposed approach can effectively improve packet delivery fraction in the case of high resource contention.
 In the case of 30% (resp.
-50%) accesses going to a server node, it begins to outperform the original AODV when number of source nodes becomes larger than 35 (resp.
+50%) accesses going to a server node, the proposed approach begins to outperform the original AODV when number of source nodes becomes larger than 35 (resp.
 31), and raises packet delivery fraction from about 64% (resp.
 60%) to about 75% (resp.
 80%) when number of source nodes is 50.
-On the other hand, the proposed network coding-based approach in this paper, the SCCDSR, does have benefits, and can substantially improve packet delivery fraction even more than SCDSR does.
 From the same figure we also know that if the level of resource contention is low, the original AODV would give higher performance with respect to the packet delivery fraction.